nonlocal/psds01.github.io/_posts/2020-01-18-hello-world.md

 ## Implmentation/Experimentation

-Where do we plan to apply these principles
+Where do we plan to apply these principles?
+How?

 ## Conclusions

 What did we learn?

+Well, to be honest, now I can finally write integration symbol in a blog: $\int_0^nx dx$